COeXISTENCE-PROJECT/Ile-de-france/README.md

 ## Contents

 - Raw synthetic demand data ([inner_trips/](/inner_trips/)) for inner-subregional trips in Île-de-France.
+Also available on [Kaggle](https://www.kaggle.com/datasets/ukaszgorczyca/urb-inner-trips).
 - Script ([process_files.py](/process_files.py)) for converting this data into:
     - Network files compatible with `SUMO`.
     - Demand data compatible with `URB` and `RouteRL`.
 - Resulting converted files organized into individual network folders, also provided with network captures.
+Also available on [Kaggle](https://www.kaggle.com/datasets/ukaszgorczyca/urb-networks).

 ## Usage